Gugulethu-Nyoni/semantq/README.md

 # Semantq

 **Semantq** is an AI-first, full-stack JavaScript framework for building reactive web applications and embedded (IoT) systems, including hardware, firmware, and software.
-The philosophy of Semantq is Automation with Control.
+The philosophy of Semantq is Laser-Focused Automation with fine-grained Control.

 ## Table of Contents
 - [Features](#features)